orweis/objdict/README.md

 Objdict - A collection of Dictionary like objects for any task.

 * Objdict
- - A all in one dictionary
+ - The ultimate dictionary - all in one
  - recursivly updateable
- - splitable,
+ - splitable
  - attribute accessabile

 * Rdict